What federal health agency cuts mean for tobacco control

 - According to a motion for preliminary injunction, FDA CTP has paused compliance checks to ensure tobacco products are not sold to minors and has paused review of premarket applications of tobacco products.

-While it is currently unclear how these reductions in workforce at FDA Center for Tobacco Products will impact its work exactly, it is clear that the agency has less staff to enforce current regulations and will likely result in more tobacco products coming on the market and almost no new regulations issued to further its mission of reducing tobacco-related death and disease.
+While many of the staff laid off at FDA CTP and mentioned above were reinstated months later, it is unclear who.
+FDA has not been transparent or stated publicly when staff have been reinstated.
+Less staff at FDA CTP to enforce current regulations will likely result in more tobacco products coming on the market and almost no new regulations issued to further its mission of reducing tobacco-related death and disease.

 Want support quitting?
 Join EX Program